The old barn at Trymwood

 There is a woodburning stove at one end of the parlour and a nursery fire guard is in place.
 Wood may be collected from the wood store in the garden.
 A high chair is available if required.
 There are plenty of games and puzzles for children of all ages.

 The fully fitted kitchen has a gas oven and hob and there is a dishwasher and fridge.
 The washing machine is located beneath the stairs.
 There is a basic store cupboard in the kitchen for the use of guests and a freezer and tumble drier if required.
+Clothes driers are available in the garden for the use of guests.

 Richard and Jane Pedlar,